MK2112/minicorpus/Readme.md

 2. Further improving the MiniPile pipeline and creating more effective versions of MiniPile.
 3. Preparing the optimized pipeline for general applicability with the theoretical example of [RefinedWeb (Penedo, et al. 2023)](https://arxiv.org/abs/2306.01116).

+Key findings and implications of this project can be found at the end of the [Conclusion](#conclusion) section.

 ## Project Setup

 1. Install Python 3.12.7